neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App-gcloud.md

 layout: post
 title:  Low Memory Instance Segmentation
 ---

-Various hacks that helped me deploy an instance segmentation web app to google cloud
+Hacks to deploy an instance segmentation web app to google cloud

 Machine Learning models are memory intensive.
 My [current web app](https://spiyer99.github.io/Detectron2-Web-App/) consumes at least 1GB of memory.
 That makes it difficult to deploy to the cloud.
 I kept seeing the dreaded [out of memory error](https://en.wikipedia.org/wiki/Out_of_memory).